nuxeo/nuxeo-studio-community-cookbook/README.md

 ## Module listing

-For reasons of clarity, all the contributions are referenced in a separate page.
+For reasons of clarity, all the **contributions are referenced** in a [dedicated page](https://github.com/nuxeo/nuxeo-studio-custom-elements/blob/master/modules/MODULE-LISTING.md).
 Each module is categorized by:

 - Contributor
 - Supported Version
 - Feature category
-- Requiered addons
+- Required addons

 ## Getting Started